National Accreditation (COA)

-The Council on Accreditation (COA) is an independent, not-for-profit, international accreditor of the full continuum of community-based behavioral health care and social service organizations.
+The Council on Accreditation (COA) is an independent, not-for-profit, international accreditor for the full continuum of community-based behavioral health care and social services organizations.

-The COA accreditation process involves a detailed review and analysis of both an organization’s administrative operations, including financial practices, and its service delivery practices.
+Accreditation provides a framework to manage resources, offer best practices, and strive for continuous improvement.
+The process involves a detailed review and analysis of both administrative operations, including financial practices, and its service delivery practices.

-All are measured against international standards of best practice.
+All areas are measured against standards designed to promote an organization’s capacity to fulfill its mission.
 These standards emphasize services that are:

 • accessible